 quickly,since we do not have to wait for the edition to be ready.

 - Altmetrics, a collection of emerging indicators of relevance and influence are focused at the level of the article, not the journal.
 This means that it is the unit of the article that matters, rather than the journal or edition.

 - Academics care about articles, not journals.
 Few readers browse through entire journals looking for something specific.
-Databases and keyword searches have largely eliminated the need to search through journals.
+Databases and keyword searches have largely eliminated the need to go to the journal first.

 - The Editorial Board do not have deadlines to meet, which can result in increased pressure on the Editor and reviewers to get articles ready on time.
 We prefer to release articles when they are ready, rather than rush to publish by a certain date.